angular/angular/aio/content/guide/http.md

 <div class="alert is-helpful">

- When you pass an interface as a type parameter to the `HttpClient.get()` method, you can use the [RxJS `map` operator](guide/rx-library#operators) to transform the response data as needed by the UI.
+ When you pass an interface as a type parameter to the `HttpClient.get()` method, use the [RxJS `map` operator](guide/rx-library#operators) to transform the response data as needed by the UI.
 You can then pass the transformed data to the [async pipe](api/common/AsyncPipe).

 </div>